mohammedzamakhan/ngx-loadable/CONTRIBUTING.md

 Since the project is constantly evolving and new features are requested/discovered as we go, this roadmap is open for discussions and we expect it to change over time.

-Roadmap-wise contributions via new issues are always welcomed.

 ### Discussion

 Have a question?
 Want to get in touch with the developers?